SasaKaranovic/hd44780-clock/README.md

 - Open source
 - **Very low price of components**
 - Widely available components
-- RTC (so you don't loose time if you unpower the device for some period of time)
+- RTC (so you don't loose time if you power off the device for some period of time)
 - Small footprint
 - **You can make it by your own**
 - You can customize it to look whatever you like...